 New Trail, Open Space & Enhanced Wildlife Habitat Coming to Union City and Hayward Area – Tell Us What You Think

-Coming to Union City and Hayward-area baylands, with construction starting as early as 2023:
+Coming to Union City and Hayward-area baylands, with construction estimated to start in 2024:

 - A new 4-mile section of the San Francisco Bay Trail

 - New access for wildlife viewing, fishing, walking and biking